dpiponi/Stellarator/README.md

 * I loved that I was able to refactor code and have it run successfully first time (or almost first time).
 Strict types really do keep you safe.
 I already know Haskell is good for this, but it was surprising to see reality match theory.
 * Haskell can be prettty verbose.
 C code that looks like `(a<<8)&0xf0)|(a>>8)&0xf0` needs a lot of typing in Haskell.
 And some of the state updates were a bit verbose, even with some helper functions.
 * There is interest in linear types in Haskell.
 I think it would be a perfect fit for writing emulators.I think this might allow me to get rid of `Asm.hs` without sacrficing performance.
 But the back end of the compiler really has to know how to exploit it and the proposal isn't currently focussed on performance. https://ghc.haskell.org/trac/ghc/wiki/LinearTypes
 * Haskell compile times are painful.
 I bet a C version of this code would compile from scratch in 3-4 seconds.
 It's taking minutes to compile the Haskell.
+This means the idea->compile->test loop is much longer than I'd like.
+Thankfully type checking means mistakes are often caught early in compilation.